teleport-network/teleport-documents/developer/Integration-Guide-(Testnet)/3ApplicationContract.md

     )
 ```

-Besides CrossChain Data, you also need to specify the cross-chain fees to cover the gas spend during the process.
+In addition to CrossChain Data, you also need to specify the cross-chain fees to cover the gas spent during the transaction.

-For how our fee system works, please check this:
+For more information on how our fee system is structured, please review the information linked:
 [Cross-chain Fees Logic](../Fees/1Fees-System.md)

-It maybe helpful to check the [XIBC contract abi](../Resources/Testnet-Contract-Abi.md)
+It would also be helpful to check the [XIBC contract abi](../Resources/Testnet-Contract-Abi.md)